mysteryduck/github/README.md

 )
 ```

+RStudio will now remember your details, so don't worry about having to enter
-Check that your username and email address was entered correctly
+them again in the future.
+You should, however, check that your username and
+email address was entered correctly!

 ```{r}
 system("git config --global --list")